Gpreciat/dataTRICKS/projects/stemUdeG/README.md

 ---

-> 🧠 This repository contains the full codebase, data, and supplementary materials for the project **"AI-Based Analysis of STEM Admission Trends in Western Mexican Universities"**, presented at the [Name of AI Conference] 2025.
+> 🧠 This repository contains the full codebase, data, and supplementary materials for the project **"AI-Based Analysis of STEM Admission Trends in the University of Guadalajara"**, presented at the The Mexican International Conference on Artificial Intelligence (MICAI) 2025.

 ---